One Voice to Sing All Styles

 Estill Voice Small Group Practice Sessions

-Teach undergraduate and graduate choral conducting and choral literature courses and conduct the "flagship ensemble," the University Singers
+Teach undergraduate and graduate choral conducting and choral literature courses and conduct the "flagship" ensemble, the University Singers and Chamber Singers

 Director of Choral Activities & Voice, Chair of the Music Department